 We illustrate these optimal constraint projection ideas in Sec.
 III by deriving the optimal projection for a new symmetric-hyperbolic representation of the scalar field equation on a fixed background spacetime.
 This scalar field system has the interesting property that it suffers from constraint violations driven both by bulk terms as well as boundary flux terms in the equations.
 (And so this system serves as a good model of the pathologies present in the Einstein system.)
 The optimal projection for this scalar field system is determined by solving a certain elliptic PDE.
 In Sec.
-IV we test these optimal projection techniques by studying numerical solutions to this scalar field system on a fixed black-hole background spacetime.
-In particular we demonstrate that constraint preserving boundary conditions are necessary, but not sufficient, to control the growth of constraints in this pathological scalar field system.
-We demonstrate that constraint projection succeeds in producing convergent constraint-satisfying solutions, but only if constraint preserving boundary conditions are used as well.
-These tests also illustrate that the projections are best performed at fixed time intervals ( $\Delta T \approx 2M$ for this problem) rather than after each time step.
-And we show that the computational cost of solving the constraint projection equations for this system (using our spectral elliptic solver [37]) is a very small fraction (below 1% for the resolution needed to achieve roundoff level accuracy) of the total computational cost of evolving this system.
+IV we test these optimal projection techniques by studying numerical solutions to this scalar field system on a fixed black hole background spacetime.
+In particular we demonstrate that constraint-preserving boundary conditions are necessary, but not sufficient, to control the growth of constraints in this pathological scalar field system.
+We demonstrate that constraint projection succeeds in producing convergent constraintsatisfying solutions, but only if constraint-preserving boundary conditions are used as well.
+These tests also illustrate that the projections are best performed at fixed time intervals ($\Delta T \approx 2M$ for this problem) rather than after each time step.
+And we show that the computational cost of solving the constraint projection equations for this system (using our spectral elliptic solver [38]) is a very small fraction (below 1% for the resolution needed to achieve roundoff-level accuracy) of the total computational cost of evolving this system.
+The symmetrizer metric for this model scalar field system (like many hyperbolic evolution systems) is not unique; so the projections defined in terms of the symmetrizer are not unique.
+Nevertheless, we demonstrate for the model scalar field system that numerical evolutions based on these different projections all converge to the same solution.
+The rate of this convergence is not the same for all projections, however, and we find an "optimal" projection for this system that maximizes this convergence rate.